lxsmnsyc/the-fighting-game/docs/engine.md

 refuses any card already there.
 This holds through any chain of events and other cards, and for copies of the same card.
 An effect that emits events must therefore run on `UnitTriggerCard`, where the rule can see it.

+`battle.cardTriggers` lists the triggers still resolving, the innermost last.
+Anything that happens while one resolves was set off by that card.

 ## Abilities